ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

   in practice, you would of course tweak the settings to your liking after identifying the appropriate variables in the VimTeX documentation.

 ### Example: Changing the default delimiter toggle list
-Here is another real-life example: to add `\big \big` to the delimiter toggle list used by VimTeX's "toggle surrounding delimiter" feature (see the earlier section on [Toggle-style mappings](#toggle-style-mappings)), add the following code to you `ftplugin/tex.vim` file:
+Here is another real-life example: to add `\big \big` to the delimiter toggle list used by VimTeX's "toggle surrounding delimiter" feature (see the earlier section on [Toggle-style mappings](#toggle-style-mappings)), add the following code to you `ftplugin/tex.vim` file (or similar):
 ```vim
 " Example: adding `\big` to VimTeX's delimiter toggle list
 let g:vimtex_delim_toggle_mod_list = [